 Chemical exfoliants can be found mainly in three forms: gel, lotion and liquid.
 The liquid (a bit like a tonic lotion) is particularly suitable for those who do not want a heavy product.
 The ideal concentration of a BHA exfoliant is 1 to 2%, depending on the sensitivity of your skin.
 It's best to start with 1% and move up to a higher percentage when the skin gets used to it.
 It is also important to look at the pH of the product you are using, because an exfoliant formulated at a bad pH will not be able to be effective.
 For BHA exfoliants we recommend a pH of 3.
 For AHAs, the ideal concentration is between 5% and 10%, with a pH between 3 and 4.
 The chemical exfoliant can be applied morning and evening, once a day or every other day.
 This is according to everyone's needs, but be careful to start using it gradually to see how your skin reacts.

 In short, if your concerns concern only the superficial part of your skin (skin damaged by the sun, dry, dull, etc.) AHA exfoliants are all indicated.
 For those who need to go deeper and act on blackheads and pimples, a BHA exfoliator is what you need.

 - There are AHA and BHA cleaners.
 They are not optimal since contact with the skin will not be long enough to take effect.

 - Since the exfoliant dissolves the dead skin layer, it is doubly important to protect the skin with a good sunscreen; SPF minimum of 30!

-- It is best to have the doctor's opinion if you want to use the BHA together with a retinol prescription or any other prescription of the same kind.
+- It is best to have doctor's advice if you want to use BHA together with a retinol prescription or any other similar prescription.

 Ahn HH, Kim IH.
 Whitening effect of salicylic acid peels in Asian patients.
 Dermatol Surg.
 2006; 32: 372.